Ic0rc/Resizing_Image/README.md

-# package_name
+# Resizing Image

 Description.
-The package package_name is used to:
+The package resizing_image is used to:
 	Processing:
 		- Load Image
 		- Resize Image